Pianist, organist, composer, arranger

 Iain Farrington has an exceptionally busy and diverse career as a pianist, organist, composer and arranger.
 He studied at the Royal Academy of Music, London and at Cambridge University.
 He has made numerous recordings, and has broadcast on BBC Television, Classic FM and BBC Radio 3.
 Through his multi-faceted work as a musician, he aims to bring live music to as wide an audience as possible.
 Iain’s concert programmes often mix popular and jazz elements into the traditional Classical repertoire.
 His many chamber orchestral arrangements allow large-scale works to be presented on an affordable smaller scale, and his compositions range from virtuoso display pieces to small works for beginner instrumentalists.

 Iain is a prolific composer and arranger, and has made hundreds of arrangements ranging from operas to piano pieces.
 Iain’s compositions have been performed internationally and recorded on numerous labels.
-His 35 minute orchestral work Scary Fairy was performed and broadcast on BBC Radio 2 in 2015 on ‘Friday Night is Music Night’ with the BBC Philharmonic, narrated by Craig Charles.
-Following the success of this work, Iain is composing another piece with narration by Craig Charles for December 2016.
+In 2019, Iain co-composed the soundtrack for the Horrible Histories Movie: Rotten Romans and conducted the recording with Aurora Orchestra.
+He has composed three 35 minute orchestral works combining poems by Craig Charles with a continuous full score, Scary Fairy: Red Riding Hood, Scary Fairy: Hansel and Gretel and Scary Fairy saves Christmas.
+These were first performed and broadcast on BBC Radio 2 ‘Friday Night is Music Night’ with the BBC Philharmonic, narrated by Craig Charles.
+Iain has also made chamber versions for 14 players, which have been performed in smaller venues.
+For the BBC Proms in 2019 he composed a song and an orchestral medley for the CBeebies Prom.
+For the 2018 Proms he composed an orchestral work Gershwinicity based on five Gershwin songs for five former BBC Young Musician of the Year winners.
+He also arranged extracts from Saint-Saens The Carnival of the Animals for symphony orchestra and four pianists for the same concert.
+Iain composed a short orchestral work A Shipshape Shindig for the BBC Proms in 2017, which was performed three times by the Royal Northern Sinfonia in special outdoor concerts in Hull.
+It has subsequently been performed by orchestras in France and Germany.
 For the Wallace and Gromit Prom in 2012 he composed a jazz guide to the orchestra Wing It, and a Double Violin Concerto, both of which were a critical and popular success.
+His orchestral music has been performed in concert and live on French national radio by the Orchestre National Bordeaux Aquitaine with the conductor Paul Daniel.
 Iain’s choral work The Burning Heavens was nominated for a British Composer Award in 2010, and his setting of the canticles, the ‘Blues’ Service, has received numerous performances in churches and cathedrals.
 His organ music has been widely performed, notably Fiesta! which has received hundreds of performances worldwide and several commercial recordings and broadcasts.
-Other works include orchestral, instrumental and chamber works, choral music and many solo organ and piano works.
+Animal Parade has been performed and recorded frequently, including several occasions at St Paul’s Cathedral, London for the Lord Mayor’s Show.
+His trio for flute, oboe and piano Heatwave has been recorded as the title work on CD.
 Iain has composed much music for amateur choirs, youth orchestras and beginner instrumentalists.
 His series of piano volumes Grade by Grade is published by Boosey & Hawkes and features many new compositions and arrangements for Grades 1 to 5.
 Iain’s music is always melodic, expressive and predominantly tonal, with strong jazz and rhythmic influences, covering a wide emotional range.

 Iain’s numerous arrangements have been recorded, published and performed across the world.
 He has made arrangements in many styles, including traditional African songs, Berlin cabaret, folk, klezmer, jazz and pop.
-Iain is the Arranger in Residence for the Aurora Orchestra who have performed and recorded his compositions and arrangements, including notably all the songs for the Horrible Histories Prom in 2011.
+Iain is the Arranger in Residence for the Aurora Orchestra who have performed and recorded his compositions and arrangements, including all the songs for the Horrible Histories Prom in 2011.
 Also in 2011, the BBC Concert Orchestra performed his orchestration of a song for the Comedy Prom.
-The Palestine Youth Orchestra performed his symphonic orchestral arrangements of songs by the Rahbani brothers on their 2016 UK tour.
+Iain orchestrated and arranged all the music for live performances of the play version of A Clockwork Orange in 2017, involving the BBC Philharmonic and an ensemble of actors.
+He also arranged an orchestral medley of children’s TV themes for BBC Music Day in 2017 that was performed by the BBC Philharmonic.
+The Palestine Youth Orchestra performed his symphonic orchestral arrangements of songs by the Rahbani brothers on their 2016 UK tour and 2019 European tour.
+His orchestrations of songs from Julia Donaldson’s The Gruffalo have been performed by the London Philharmonic Orchestra.
 He has made many reductions of large orchestral works for chamber orchestras and ensembles, notably a 15 player version of Mahler’s 1st Symphony, which has received hundreds of performances worldwide.
 Other major reductions include chamber versions of operas by Dvorak, Janacek and Tippett, and large symphonic works by Bartok, Brahms, Debussy, Elgar, Gershwin, Mahler, Rachmaninoff, Wagner and many more.
 His chamber ensemble arrangement of Brahms’s German Requiem is frequently performed, and other notable reduced choral arrangements include Elgar Dream of Gerontius and Mendelssohn’s Lobegesang.
 Novello have published a number of his choral arrangements of folk songs and hymns.
-Iain has made many solo piano arrangements for his own concerts, including three Elgar symphonies, several Mahler symphonies, and jazz-inspired version of songs by Gershwin, Irving Berlin, ABBA and more.
+Iain has made many solo piano arrangements for his own concerts, including nearly all of the Mahler symphonies, three Elgar symphonies, and jazz-inspired version of songs by Gershwin, Irving Berlin, ABBA and more.
 His organ arrangement of Elgar’s Pomp and Circumstance March No. 5 was performed at the 2011 Royal Wedding in Westminster Abbey.
+In 2017-19 Iain arranged the BBC Ten Pieces selections for school performances, making parts from beginner to advanced level for all instruments.
+These have been downloaded thousands of times and used in many children’s concerts.

 Iain also appears as a conductor, often in his own arrangements and compositions.
 In 2013 he conducted his own orchestral arrangements of African songs for the debut album of Pumeza Matshikiza on Decca Classics.
 The arrangements were widely broadcast on Classic FM and Pumeza has subsequently performed them worldwide.
 In 2011 Iain conducted his chamber version of Janacek’s The Cunning Little Vixen for the Ryedale Festival, as well as Prokofieff’s Peter and the Wolf and his own Animal Parade.
 He conducted his own chamber arrangement of Massenet’s Werther from the piano for English Touring Opera in 2015.
 Also in 2015 he conducted the BBC Philharmonic in his orchestration of the music for the TV show Teletubbies.
 Iain was Assistant Conductor to Mark Elder with the Hallé Orchestra in March 2011.

-Iain is the Co-General Editor of the Elgar Complete Edition, which is publishing definitive scores of Elgar’s entire compositional output.
+Iain is the General Editor of the Elgar Complete Edition, which is publishing definitive scores of Elgar’s entire compositional output.
 It also aims to widen performances and knowledge of Elgar’s music around the world.
+Iain runs his own publishing house Aria Editions which sells his compositions and arrangements to musicians around the world.